TomBener/craftero/README.md

 ## Where to fill in values

-Open Raycast and go to **Extensions** → **Zotero to Craft** → **Preferences**.
+Open Raycast and go to **Extensions** → **Craftero** → **Preferences**.
 Fill the fields below.
 Raycast does not support hiding preferences based on a dropdown, so fields for the other mode remain visible; you can ignore them.

 - **Zotero Mode**: default is **Local (Zotero Desktop)**.
 Web mode uses the Zotero API.
 - **Zotero Path**: local Zotero database path (default `~/Zotero/zotero.sqlite`).